 Board of Directors

-Elected to the Board
+Elected to the board

 Dave is a respected leader in the agriculture industry with a strong background in governance and strategic management.
 He is a fifth generation rancher and partner of SSS Red Angus, an internationally known seed stock producer.
 Dave is also president and partner at Triple S Cattle Co.
 Ltd. He has a strong understanding of agricultural business issues and has judged several Canadian national cattle shows along with numerous 4-H shows in British Columbia, Alberta and Saskatchewan.
 Dave is a current board member of the Canadian Angus Association.
 Dave became a Stampede volunteer in 1990 and was elected to the board in 2009.

-Dana Peers, second vice-chairman
+Dana Peers, first vice-chairman

 Dana is known as a motivator with strong strategic vision and foresight.
 He is president of Urbano Design and Development Ltd., specializing in large custom residential and commercial projects throughout North America, with recent commissions in places such as Mexico, California, Montana, British Columbia and Texas.
 A volunteer since 1991, Dana initiated several projects aimed to broaden the festival atmosphere during Stampede time within Calgary’s downtown.
 He was elected to the board in 2011.

-Bob Thompson, immediate past-president
+Bill Gray, immediate past-president